aparth33/scraper/README.md

 Logs are stored in the ***`logs`*** directory as ***`app.log`*** files.
 The log files are rotated to maintain a manageable size.

 ## Configuration
--**Storage Backends**: The project supports storing data in a local JSON file, MongoDB, or any other storage backend.
+- **Storage Backends**: The project supports storing data in a local JSON file, MongoDB, or any other storage backend.
 You can configure the backend by modifying the Storage class in the code.
--**Cache**: The Redis cache is used to store previously scraped products to avoid redundant updates.
+- **Cache**: The Redis cache is used to store previously scraped products to avoid redundant updates.
 This can be configured in the cache_product method.
 ## Development
 ### Run Tests
 To run tests, you can use ***`pytest`***:
     ```bash
     pytest